TheRekman/Region-Extension/README.md

 # Region Extension
 ## EN
 Plugin add more commands for better region management & add context parameters.
-IDK
-New commands from 1.2
-//re fully transfer in /region or /re
-/ro now start wthout slash
-/rh - history
-use help for see all commands
 ### Commands
 #### RegionExt (/re, /region)
 All commands integrated with /region cmd, also all default command replaced with plugin